FEMLab/focus16/README.md

 ### Included Utilities:
 #### `combine-focusdb-and-silva`
-Use this script to combine silva  and 16db seqeunces for a given organism name.
+Use this script to combine silva  and focusDB seqeunces for a given organism name.
 #### `align-and-trim-focusdb`
 ```
 usage: align-and-trim-focusdb [-h] -i INPUT -o OUT_PREFIX